 While our District has provided this instruction in grades 7 and 9, the materials previously used in our schools were last updated in 2006 and beyond being outdated, they relied on old technology.
 The California Healthy Youth Act includes the following changes: new language covering adolescent relationship abuse and sex trafficking; reinforces healthy attitudes, behaviors and relationships; strengthens previous requirements that materials be age appropriate for students of all sexual orientations and genders and updates existing HIV prevention education to reflect developments made in ability to treat and prevent HIV.

-• Promote understanding of sexuality as a normal part of human development; and
+To promote understanding of sexuality as a normal part of human development;

 Each year prior to providing instruction the school notifies parents/guardians of the instruction and the materials are available to preview.
 Parents may withdraw their student from the required comprehensive sexual health education and HIV prevention instruction, by providing a signed, written request, using a passive consent or "opt-out" policy.

-Currently, our District uses the 2016 Edition of the Positive Prevention Plus curriculum which parents may preview with the following links:
+Our District recently updated to the 2025 Edition of the Positive Prevention Plus curriculum which parents may preview with the following link:

-Parents are also welcome to review the information on the Positive Prevention Plus website with understanding that the materials listed are from the current 2018 version.
+Parents are also welcome to review the information on the Positive Prevention Plus website.
 As not all components of the curriculum listed are taught in our District, we recommend contacting your students teacher with any questions.